 - This urban hike is on asphalt and feasible in an urban outfit.
 Make sure to take a jacket as it gets cool up there after sunset.

-- We recommend you to stay at The Murray on Hong Kong Island, a landmark turned into a luxurious 5-star hotel that is the perfect base to explore HK providing tranquillity by the Hong Kong Park, convenience, top service, comfort and amenities.
+- We recommend you to stay at The Murray on Hong Kong Island, a landmark turned into a luxurious 5-star hotel.
+Multiple award winner from the Condé Nast Traveler to Time Magazine, The Murray, member of the Leading Hotels of the World is the perfect base to explore HK providing tranquillity by the Hong Kong Park, convenience, top service, comfort and amenities in an elegant contemporary decor.

 - Check out this interactive map for the specific details to help you plan your trip and more articles and photos (zoom out) about the area!
 Here is a short tutorial to download it.